guanyuming-he/cpt306_a1/specs/main.md

 ## Fields
 The game has
-1. A `Hero`.
+- A `map: Map`, where a `Map` has
+    - A `Hero`, can be null if not created yet.
-2. A list of `Enemy`s.
+    - A list of `Enemy`s, can be empty if not created yet.
-3. A list of `Obstacle`s.
+    - A list of `Obstacle`s, can be empty if not created yet.
-4. An `EnemySpawner` to spawn new enemies.
+- An `enemySpawner: EnemySpawner` to spawn new enemies.
-5. A `StateManager` to manage the game's state.
+- A `stateMgr: StateManager` to manage the game states.
-6. A `UIManager` to manage the UI drawn on the screen.
+- A `uiMgr: UIManager` to manage the UI drawn on the screen.

-## Initialisation
+## Start
-The game has an `init()` method that inits the persistent objects:
-1. The `StateManager` is created.
+- The `StateManager` is created.
-2. The `UIManager` is created.
+- The `UIManager` is created.

-`init()` is called the first time the game object is created.

-The game has a `reset()` method that resets the level-dependent objects:
-1. Takes parameters of
-    - i. a configured `ObstacleSpawner` to spawn obstacles.
-All parameters of spawning obstacles, except the map, are given to it in its configuration.
-    - ii a configured `HeroSpawner` to spawn the hero.
-All parameters of spawning the hero, except the map with the spawned obstacles,  are given to it in its configuration.
-    - iii. a configured `EnemySpawner` to spawn enemies.
-All parameters of spawning enemies, except the map with the spawned obstacles and hero, are given to it in its configuration.
-2. First, it destroys all the objects on the map:
-    - All except the `UIManager` and the `StateManager` are destroyed, if they are not `null`.
-3. Now the level is empty.
-It recreates the objects with the spawners.
-    - i.
-It passes the empty map to the `ObstacleSpawner`, takes the obstacles spawned by it, and puts them in the map (the last step may be unnecessary as taking the obstacles may automatically mean having them in the map).
-    - ii.
-It takes the `EnemySpawner`.
-    - iii.
-It passes the map with the obstacles to the `EnemySpawner` and takes the enemies spawned by it.
-    - iv.
-It passes the map with the obstacles and the enemies to the `HeroSpawner` and takes the hero spawned by it.
-4. It binds the new `Hero` to the `UIManager` so the UI can display the hero's status.

-The game has a `start()` method that is called when the user starts/restarts the game.
-1. It reads the settings of `Level 1` from somewhere.
-2. It passes the settings to `reset()` to create the level-dependent objects.
-3. It resets the `StateManager` by calling the manager's `reset()`.
-    - Note: This will resets the score, the time, and all information about the previous game session.
-Do save them just after the game ends.
-4. It starts the game by calling the `StateManager`'s `start()`.
+    - The main UI is brought to the screen.

 ## Update
 Inside the `Update()` method of the game object,
 1. If it sees that the `StateManager`'s state is `RUNNING`,